-I like food on a stick, and these Candy Cane Chocolate Covered Marshmallows--the stick, of course, is a candy cane--are great!
-This is just a variation on Smores on a Stick.
-All you do differently is substitute a small candy cane for the plain stick and use crushed candy cane pieces in place of the graham cracker crumbs.
-These, didn't turn out very pretty, but they're incredibly tasty!
-I have learned a few things.. trial and error.
-You can also use homemade marshmallows or good quality marshmallows, but those packaged Puff Marshmallows hit the spot, too!
+This holiday treat is a variation on S'mores on a Stick.
+All you do differently is use crushed candy cane pieces in place of the graham cracker crumbs.
+You can also use homemade marshmallows or good quality marshmallows, but I used packaged Puff Marshmallows, as they always hit the spot for me!

-Melt good quality dark chocolate in a saucepan on top of another saucepan with simmering water.
+Melt good quality dark chocolate in a saucepan on top of another saucepan over simmering water.
+Remove from stove.

 When you've dipped them all, put them in the refrigerator to firm up.